 Speaking of budgeting, plan your closing ratio.
 This takes time, and it's dependent on a myriad of factors, including your skills as a saleperson.
 So be proactive: account for time prospecting, account for time following up prospects, and account for time converting prospects into clients.
 I recommend a simple, free CRM that integrates right inside of your gmail to do this called Streak.
 Heck, even keeping notes on your Google Calendar is better than nothing.

-By budgeting time spent with your clients (each prospect needs 5 to 12 points of contact for the majority of deals), you can make up the difference because you're going to have people that jump ship after the first conversation.
+By budgeting time spent with your clients (each prospect needs 5 to 12 points of contact for the majority of deals according to Grant Cardone, linked earlier), you can make up the difference because you're going to have people that jump ship after the first conversation.
 Like Mr. Sinatra said, "that's life."

 Price yourself like a business - not a freelancer.
 You'll be out of business in the latter camp.
 No physical overhead?
 Your time is your overhead in the early days.

 Don't operate with the mindset you'll always be a one-person band.
 We want to grow as a filmmakers, so treat your video productions as a business with employees you'll have one day (or already have).
 Flat rates are key, and you have to price yourself like a business (> freelancer rates).

 Your client needs to see where your hours are going.

 time spent packing up gear from HQ and unpacking back at HQ

 and of course payment processing (Stripe, Paypal, Square, etc.)

 Do you have a system for this?